moov-io/watchman/README.md

 Refer to the sqlite driver documentation for [connection parameters](https://github.com/mattn/go-sqlite3#connection-string).

+##### Postgres

+- `POSTGRES_DB`: Name of database to connect into.
+- `PGSSLMODE`: Chose what SSL connection option to use.
+(Default: disable)
+- `POSTGRES_PASSWORD`: Password of user account for authentication.
+- `POSTGRES_USER`: Username used for authentication.
+- `POSTGRES_ADDRESS`: Address of server in the form of address:port (example: localhost:5432).

+Refer to the Postgres documentation for [environment variables](https://www.postgresql.org/docs/11/libpq-envars.html).
 ### Features

 - Download OFAC, BIS Denied Persons List (DPL), and various other data sources on startup